 According to Nielsen’s latest Total Audience Report

 , television is still the most used electronic medium for U.S. adults.
-On average, Americans aged 18 and older spend nearly five hours a day watching TV, easily beating the two hours and 20 minutes they interact with their smartphone on an average day.
+On average, Americans aged 18 and older spend almost four and a half hours a day watching TV, still beating the three hours they interact with their smartphone on an average day.

 While these findings certainly show that television is still relevant and shouldn’t be written off prematurely, a closer look reveals a trend that could spell doom for TV networks in the long run.
 According to Nielsen’s findings there appears to be a generation gap in TV consumption.
-While those aged 50 and older spend more than six (ages 50-64) and seven hours (ages 65+) a day in front of the TV, young adults watch significantly less TV.
+While those aged 50 and older spend close to six (ages 50-64) and more than seven hours (ages 65+) a day in front of the TV, young adults watch significantly less TV.

 While some of this difference might be explained by the fact that many people over the age of 65 are retired and thus have more time to watch TV